tejas-fuse/Clinical-Manager/README.md

 ### First Time Setup

-1. Click "Register" to create your first account
+1. Default admin is created automatically: `admin / admin123`
-2. Choose your role (recommend creating an In-Charge account first)
+2. On first admin login, you will be prompted to set a new password
-3. Create a ward (e.g., "ICU", "General", "Emergency")
+3. As Admin: create wards (e.g., "ICU", "General", "Emergency")
-4. Add staff members to the ward
+4. Add user accounts and assign wards to them
-5. Start assigning duties!
+5. In-Charge can then assign duties within their assigned wards

 ## 📊 Usage Guide